robturtle/io-interface/README.md

 ### You need declare schemas in topological order

-Right now there's no depedency resolver implemented.
+Right now there's no dependency resolver implemented.
 So for example you have these interfaces:

 ```typescript
 interface LatLng {